 - Make sure a journal and pen are on your packing list.
 You can use any notebook or your computer or smartphone.

 - Decide who you are writing this journal for.
 Our travel journals are written for us.
-Sometimes they contain witty prose and humor and sometimes they just contains facts we want to remember.
+Sometimes they contain witty prose and humor and sometimes they just contain facts we want to remember.
 They are not my blog.
 They certainly contain details that would be boring to other people.
 I don’t care.
 I would also suggest you write for yourself.

-- Jot down notes everyday that will help you remember the details of the day.
+- Jot down notes every day that will help you remember the details of the day.
 If you don’t have time to write a journal entry, just keep a list of your notes in the back of whatever you are using for a journal.